 Childhood lead poisoning continues to be a health issue in downtown Lewiston.
-The housing in this area is often severely distressed and is home to some residents with a poverty rate 3-4 times higher than that of the rest the City, County, and State.
+The housing in this area is often severely-distressed and is home to some residents with a poverty rate 3-4 times higher than that of the rest the City, County, and State.
 There is a known correlation between poverty and severely distressed housing and childhood lead poisoning.
 Rental housing built before 1940 accounts for more than two-thirds of total rental housing in the downtown.
 Outside of the downtown, the percentage of rental housing built before 1940 is between 22% and 26%.
-Older housing is more likely to have lead paint.
-Lewiston's target area within the downtown has three times the state average of children with lead poisoning.
+Lead paint is found in most houses and apartment buildings built before 1950 and some built before 1978.
+Lewiston has childhood lead poisoning rates more than three times the state average.
 Over 50% of lead poisoning in the downtown occurs among immigrant children, and 90% occurs in rental housing.
-Maine public health officials have determined that most of the lead poisonings are from lead dust which may be caused by the lack of cleanliness in the apartment as well as the common areas and poorly maintained housing.
-Recognizing the severity of the Issue, the cities of Lewiston and Auburn were recipients of two HUD Office of Healthy Homes and Lead Hazard Control Grants in 2002-2005 for 2M and again recently 2009-2012 in the amount of \$2.2 million to rehabilitate private rental housing in the downtown to make them lead-safe for young children.
+Maine public health officials have determined that virtually all of the childhood lead poisonings in Lewiston are due to improperly maintained lead based paint in rental housing.